Creative Commons License 2023 Volume 10 Issue 4

 Statistical analysis

 Data was entered and analyzed by the SPSS version 20 software package.
-Descriptive statistics were used in the analysis for frequencies, percentages and binary logistic regression analyses were conducted to describe findings.
+Descriptive statistics were used in the analysis for frequencies, and percentages, and binary logistic regression analyses were conducted to describe findings.
 P-value < 0.05 was considered statistically significant.
 The data were described and presented using tables and figures.

 RESULTS AND DISCUSSION